keithdunnett/sgminer-dev/README.md

 # sgminer-stripdown

+## About

+This is a stripped down fork of sgminer, which is being optimised to work with amdgpu-pro under Linux, with a focus on Ubuntu 16.04.1 in particular.
+It will probably compile and run on other things, but portability is not a priority whilst the code is in a state of flux.

 ## Major changes

-- Removes ADL (doesn't work with amdgpu-pro)
+- Removes ADL (it doesn't work with amdgpu-pro)
 - Uses jansson-dev from distro; doesn't build jansson by default; option to build with jansson-2.9
-- Uses libcurl-dev from distro if required.
-- Restores option to build without libcurl / gbt / getwork (not needed for stratum)
+- Build without libcurl / gbt / getwork support (not needed for stratum)

 - TODO: separate out gbt/getwork code currentlyisolated by ifdefs

 ### Implement cmake build system; remove GNU autotools